The uConnect infortainment system has a reputation. It's not a good one, but it's well earned.

 That's a tough pill to swallow considering that's the only way some Ram owners can control the temperature in their vehicles, connect to their phones, use the vehicle's voice assistant, turn on the radio, check the rear backup camera, or use the built-in navigation.

-It also means you can't use the "SOS" feture in an emergency.
+It also means you can't use the "SOS" feature in an emergency.

 uConnect has a long list of problems and a short list of not-so-desirable solutions.
 Your best to fix these problems?
 Turn the car off and start it back up again.
 Or turn off the car and pull the uConnect fuse.
 Or turn off the car and hop on your bike instead.